-Jordyn Wieber says Larry Nassar also abused her
+Olympian Aly Raisman tells Nassar in court: 'The tables have turned, Larry'

 Story highlights

+- Gold medalist Aly Raisman praised "army of survivors" who spoke out against Nassar

-- Olympic gymnast is fourth member of "Fierce Five" team to say Nassar abused them
+- Jordyn Wieber, another member of "Fierce Five" team, also says Nassar abused her

-- Aly Raisman, another member of the team, is also in court Friday
+(CNN)Olympic gold medalist Aly Raisman delivered a forceful speech in court Friday, praising the "army of survivors" who have spoken out against former team doctor Larry Nassar.

+"The tables have turned Larry," she said.
+"We are here.
+We have our voices, and we are not going anywhere."

 "I thought that training for the Olympics would be the hardest thing that I would ever have to do, but in fact, the hardest thing I've ever had to do is process that I'm a victim of Larry Nassar," Wieber said.

-Wieber's statement makes her the fourth member of the 2012 women's gymnastics team, known as the "Fierce Five," to say Nassar abused them.
+Wieber's statement made her the fourth member of the 2012 women's gymnastics team, known as the "Fierce Five," to say Nassar abused them.
+A written statement from McKayla Maroney was read into court Thursday, and Gabby Douglas has also said publicly the former team doctor abused her.

-"But even though I'm a victim, I do not and will not live my life as one," she said.
+"But even though I'm a victim, I do not and will not live my life as one," Wieber said.
 "I'm an Olympian.
 Despite being abused, I worked so hard and managed to achieve my goal."

-Aly Raisman, another member of the team, is also in court Friday.
-A written statement from McKayla Maroney was read into court Thursday, and Gabby Douglas has also said publicly the former team doctor abused her.

-Wieber's statement came on the fourth day of a remarkable weeklong sentencing for Nassar, the former USA Gymnastics and Michigan State University.
-He has pleaded guilty to seven counts of criminal sexual conduct in Ingham County, Michigan, and admitted to sexually assaulting and abusing young girls under the guise of providing medical treatment.

-As of Friday morning, 68 victims have stared down Nassar and spoken out about how he affected their lives in defiant, tear-filled statements.
+As of Friday morning, more than 70 victims have stared down Nassar and spoken out about how he affected their lives in defiant, tear-filled statements.
 In all, 120 women are expected to speak about Nassar's abuse, according to prosecutors.
 The statements could last into Tuesday, Judge Rosemarie Aquilina said.

-Nassar also pleaded guilty to three charges in Eaton County, Michigan, and he has already been sentenced to 60 years in prison for federal child pornography charges.
+Nassar has also pleaded guilty to three charges in Eaton County, Michigan, and he has already been sentenced to 60 years in prison for federal child pornography charges.

 Tales of abuse and anxiety